-Ref Title Description Risk Owner Responsible Officer Mitigation / Control Residual Risk Assessment Residual Residual Notes Risk Score 519 IJB business continuity RISK: IJB unable to fulfill its functions due to a failure of or disruption to property, people and/or infrastructure CAUSE: Expected or unexpected events such as industrial action, pandemic flu, civil emergency etc. EFFECT: Unacceptable delay to decision making or directions to partners, potential breach of statutory duties, negative impact on the HSCP, its partner bodies and service users.
-Sharon Wearing The NHS GGC and Glasgow City Council Business Continuity Planning frameworks are in place for services delivered by the HSCP, including support services Additional staff resource (Resilience Manager) recruited to ensure ongoing co-ordination of the HSCP's resilience arrangements and effective management and co-ordination of response to adverse events.
-Business continuity for the IJB is incorporated into the business continuity plan for Business Development Annual assurance statement to the IJB on business continuity arrangements within the HSCP is presented to the Finance, Audit and Scrutiny Committee All IJB business, including meetings and development sessions, have moved to virtual meetings using Microsoft Teams with dial in option available to members and stakeholders 3x3 Moderate/ Possible 9 Medium January 2023: Responsible officer confirmed risk is correct.
+Ref Title Description Risk Owner Responsible Owner Mitigation / Control Residual Risk Assessment (Impact x Probability) Residual Risk Score Notes 519 RISK: IJB unable to fulfil its functions due to a failure of or disruption to property, people and/or infrastructure CAUSE: Expected or unexpected events such as industrial action, pandemic flu, civil emergency etc. EFFECT: Unacceptable delay to decision making or directions to partners, potential breach of statutory duties, negative impact on the HSCP, its partner bodies and service users.
+Sharon Wearing Allison Eccles The NHS GGC and Glasgow City Council Business Continuity Planning frameworks are in place for services delivered by the HSCP, including support services Additional staff resource (Resilience Manager) recruited to ensure ongoing co-ordination of the HSCP's resilience arrangements and effective management and co-ordination of response to adverse events.
+Business continuity for the IJB is incorporated into the business continuity plan for Business Development Annual assurance statement to the IJB on business continuity arrangements within the HSCP is presented to the Finance, Audit and Scrutiny Committee All IJB business, including meetings and development sessions, have moved to virtual meetings using Microsoft Teams with dial in option available to members and stakeholders 3x3 Moderate/ Possible 6 Medium April 2023: Risk confirmed as accurate.